CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 fastMod/1024/224    branch-misses    2.79% of all branches
 ```

-Notice how `fastMod` has has very few (if any) branch miss-predictions?
+Notice how `fastMod` has very few (if any) branch miss-predictions?
 That should be an immediate red flag.
-If our branch for conditionally performing modulo uses a random input, we'd expect the branch predictor have a difficult guessing the outcome.
-If the branch is skewed to one side, we'd expect the branch preductor unit (BPU) to perform better (i.e., for the `ceil=32` and `ceil=224`).
-We'd expect the worst miss-prediction rate when there is an equal proabability of taken an not take for the branch (i.e., for the `ceil=128` case) So why are we seeing roughly the same miss-prediction rate for every input pair?
+If our branch for conditionally performing modulo uses a random input, we'd expect the branch predictor have a difficult time guessing the outcome.
+If the branch is skewed to one side, we'd expect the branch preductor unit (BPU) to perform better (i.e., for `ceil=32` and `ceil=224`).
+We'd expect the worst miss-prediction rate when there is an equal proabability that the branch taken and not taken (i.e., for the `ceil=128` case).
+So why are we seeing roughly the same miss-prediction rate for every input pair?

 It's the input data!
 We created one vector of random numbers before the main benchmark loop, and re-use those random numbers every iteration.
 That means the BPU can learn the branch outcomes from the first few iterations of the benchmark, and predict them (with a high degree of accuracy) in the subsequent iterations.
 We're not measuring how `fastMod` performs with random input data, we're measuring how it performs with random input data *and* a warmed up BPU.